google/nsjail/README.md

 ### WHAT IS IT?
 NsJail is a process isolation tool for Linux.
 It makes use of the the namespacing, resource control, and seccomp-bpf syscall filter subsystems of the Linux kernel.

-It can be used, among others to:
+It can help, among others, with:
-  * Secure networking service (e.g. web, time, DNS), by isolating them from the rest of the OS
+  * Securing networking services (e.g. web, time, DNS), by isolating them from the rest of the OS
   * Hosting computer security challenges (so-called CTFs)
   * Containing invasive syscall-level OS fuzzers